Why Chicken Is Not Ready When the Juices Run Clear, And Why Pink Meat Can Be Safe

 What causes the pH to be high or low?
 "Muscle pH fluctuations are typically a function of genes and pre-slaughter stress conditions.
 Stress may occur during catching, transportation, holding at the plant and unloading the birds.
 Climatic conditions can also have an impact.
 These are all things we try to control since meat [from these animals] will not retain moisture during further processing.
 This leads to a less juicy product for the consumer, and yield loss, which is money to us."

 Red or purple is the color of bone marrow because that's where blood is made.
-As birds age, more calcium is deposited on the bones so the blood in the marrow becomes less visible.
+As birds age, more calcium is deposited on the exterior of bones so the blood in the marrow becomes less visible.
 But modern breeds, feeds, and additives grow birds from egg to three pounds in 6 1/2 weeks!
 If you grew as fast as a chicken, you'd weigh 350 pounds by age two!
-Often the bones don't have time to thoroughly calcify, and even though the bird is cooked properly, the purple remains.
+Often the bones don't have time to thoroughly calcify, and even though the bird is cooked properly, even though it is perfectly safe, the purple remains.
+According to Dr. John Marcy, Professor and Poultry Processing Specialist at the University of Arkansas "The dark color next to the bone is even more pronounced in chicken that has been frozen because that process forces more marrow pigments out of the bone."
+USDA says "This is an aesthetic issue and not a safety one."

 Sometimes the purple in bones can discolor the meat touching them and they remain pink even though the meat is safely cooked.
 Sometimes the pink color can come from nitric oxide (NO) or carbon monoxide (CO) produced by the cooker.
 NO and CO can be byproducts of combustion in gas ovens and grills, as well as charcoal and wood grills.

-This pink meat can be soft and spread evenly throughout the meat, or it can take the form of a distinctive band called a smokering which is right below the surface.
-USDA says "All the meat—including any that remains pink—is safe to eat as soon as all parts reach at least 165 °F as measured with a food thermometer.
+This pink meat can be soft and spread evenly throughout the meat, or it can take the form of a distinctive band called a smoke ring which is right below the surface.
+USDA says "All the meat—including any that remains pink—is safe to eat as soon as all parts reach at least 165°F as measured with a food thermometer.
 Often meat of younger birds [can be] pink because their thinner skins permit oven gases to reach the flesh.
 Older animals have a fat layer under their skin, giving the flesh added protection from the gases.
-Older poultry may be pink in spots where fat is absent from the skin."
+Older poultry may be pink in spots where fat is absent from the skin.
+Also, nitrates and nitrites, which are often used as preservatives or may occur naturally in the feed or water supply used, can cause a pink color."

-Bottom line: The clear juices and pink meat rules may have been true once upon a time, but (ahem) clearly they are not true any longer!
+The clear juices and pink meat rules may have been true once upon a time, but (ahem) clearly they are not true any longer!
 You cannot tell if poultry is safe by merely looking at the meat, at the bones, or at the juices as is said in most cookbooks.
 You must get a good digital thermocouple thermometer.
-This myth is busted.